 As a business owner, I know a few things about getting out of debt and balancing a budget.
 When I took over Mullin Plumbing at the age of 20, the company was half a million dollars in debt.
-I had to make tough decisions and work hard, but today we employ more than 150 Oklahomans and my companies are completely debt free.
+I had to make tough decisions and work hard, but today we employ 100's Oklahomans and my companies are completely debt-free.

 It is a very different story in Washington.
-Our national debt stands at over $19 trillion, and keeps growing.
+Our national debt stands at over $21 trillion and keeps growing.
 Over the years, career politicians have demonstrated they are unwilling to rein in federal spending because they are afraid to upset one voting block or another.
 It is time to balance the budget!

-If we do not cut spending, put this country on a path to balancing the budget and adopt policies that encourage entrepreneurs to create jobs and grow the economy, then we will leave a legacy of debt and fiscal instability to future generations.
+If we do not cut spending, put this country on a path to balancing the budget and adopt policies that encourage entrepreneurs to create jobs and grow the economy, then we will leave a legacy of debt and financial instability to future generations.

 America needs a tax code that is fair, easy to understand and one that encourages savings.
 There is absolutely no reason our tax code should be so complex that we can’t understand it.
 Of course, that’s what you get when government bureaucrats write the tax code instead of business owners and people with real-world experience.

 Our tax code should never be used as a way to enforce bad policies like Obamacare or to quiet critics of this administration, like with the IRS targeting scandal.
 We need significant tax reform to unleash the full economic potential of the private sector.

 With the threats from terror groups and hostile nations growing increasingly more serious, we need strong leaders like President Trump, who will stand firm against attempts to weaken America’s national security.

 Our Second Amendment rights must always be protected.
 I am a hunter, a gun owner and have a conceal-carry permit.
 I have consistently voted to protect the rights of gun owners, sportsmen, and collectors.
 And I always will.